 China free trade deal must benefit Canadian workers, says Beijing envoy

-By Mike Blanchfield The Canadian Press
+March 14, 2017 by Mike Blanchfield The Canadian Press

 Mar.
 14, 2017 – Canada’s Beijing-bound ambassador says the government will have to sell any possible Canada-China free trade to Canadian workers in order to overcome rising anti-trade sentiment.

 John McCallum says he’s aware of the populist anger towards liberalized trade in the Western world.

 While he’d like to see negotiations move forward, McCallum says Canadians will need to see tangible economic benefits — new jobs, in particular.

 McCallum cites tourism as a potential growth sector if Canada can attract even a fraction of the hundreds of millions of Chinese travellers that are estimated to be venturing abroad in the next five years.

 His message echoes the hard-hitting speech Prime Minister Justin Trudeau delivered in Germany last month, telling business leaders to “get real” about the anxieties of workers who fear being left behind by globalization.

 McCallum says the consultations the government launched last week will be a key step in determining a way forward on deepening Canada’s trade and economic relations with China in a way that is palatable to a large number of Canadians.

 “The crucial point will be whether we can persuade the average Canadian or the average Canadian worker whether it’s good for him or her,” McCallum said in an interview this week.